-Arbours/pergolas don't have to be only in the back yard or back garden, particularly in the case of city garden allotments.
-In the past, the arbour was often conceived and designed as a transitional space between the house and the garden.
-Thus, an airy, shady area protected from rain was built, where one could often sit and drink tea (or wine...).
-The advantage: short routes for transporting tableware, etc..
-And if the house didn't have a back exit, the main entrance was decorated with a pergola.
-When renovating historical buildings, the reconstruction of such pergolas is always worth considering!
+Arbours aren't necessarily only in the back yard or garden (which is more the case with urban garden allotments).
+Until relatively recently, the arbour was often conceived and designed as a transitional space between the house and the garden.
+It provided an airy but covered and shady area protected from rain where one could sit and drink tea or a glass of wine.
+The advantage: short routes for transporting dishes, etc..
+And if the house didn't have a back exit, the arbour would be added as a decorative element at the main entrance.
+When renovating historical buildings, the reconstruction of such arbours is always worth considering!

-In the 19th century, virtually every upper middle-class house garden in the cities had a gazebo / summer house, a tea hut, or a pavilion.
-Usually an exposed place was chosen, e.g. on a corner of the property exposed to the roadside from where one could watch the carriages passing by...
+In the 19th century, virtually every upper middle-class house garden in the cities had an arbour, gazebo, tea house, or a pavilion.
+Usually an exposed place was chosen, e.g. on a corner of the property exposed to the roadside from where one could watch the carriages going by...
 The garden pavilion often took the form of a pergola or a trellised wooden arbour.

 In the allotments of the more modest social classes, the garden huts tended toward closed constructions, often with a terrace-like porch together with lattice-work on which climbing plants could grow.
-Our great-grandfathers liked to green these summer houses with nice-smelling honeysuckle; nowadays, annuals are usually preferred.
+Our great-grandfathers like to green these summer houses with sweet-smelling honeysuckle (nowadays, annuals are usually preferred).
 The plants were self-clinging or were woven in.
-Only a little binding material was used for the adherence of the shoots to the trellis (e.g. for vines).
+Only a bit of binding material was used for attaching the shoots to the trellis (i.e. with vines).

-We are referring to the standard prefab summer garden shed or a corresponding kit, but original constructions- tree houses, scrapped circus caravans, wagons, old freight train cars- are found in gardens from time to time.
-To facilitate the trellising of climbing plants, cable systems can be installed, our easy wire rope system being more than sufficient as a general rule.
-An compilation of individual parts is usually the best and most inexpensive solution: staples (loops/ U-nails, EK 02555) or staple nails (KN 04055) are usually sufficient for guiding the wire ropes, and eye bolts are needed only at the mounting points of the rope loops.
-With increased space from the wall, use the heftier variant (of the easy) style.
-With even more wall distance, use a medium construction.
+By 'modern,' we are referring to the standard prefab summer garden shed or a corresponding kit (usually those with closed walls, as is typical in German garden allotments).
+More original constructions~ tree houses, scrapped circus caravans, wagons, old freight train cars~ are also not uncommon and lend themselves to creative greening.
+Climbing aids are recommended here.
+Our easy wire rope system is usually more than sufficient.
+A compilation of individual parts is usually the most inexpensive solution: staples (loops/ U-nails, EK 02555) or staple nails (KN 04055) are sufficient for guiding the wire ropes, and eye bolts are needed only at the mounting points of the rope loops.
+With increased space from the wall, use the heftier variant (of the eyebolts).
+With even more wall distance, go with a medium kit / construction style.